vishalkadu/PTI/README.md

 #### In this, We will predict the price of the Gold.
 ![goldprice-1610094551](https://user-images.githubusercontent.com/86619476/139431892-6240297f-c9bb-477d-9640-07130f5b8237.jpg)

-##### Features:

-This data file is a Comma separated value file format with 2290 rows and 7 columns.
+The dataset data file is a Comma separated value file format with 2290 rows and 7 columns.

 It contains 5 columns which are numerical in datatype and one column in Date format.